sumeetpalsingh/GERAS2017/README.md

 Data for generating and testing the zebrafish model can be found at GEO (GSE109881): https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE109881

-Data for generating and testing the human model can be found in the 'HumanPancreas' folder on Github
+Data for generating and testing the human model can be found in the <a href = "https://github.com/sumeetpalsingh/GERAS2017/tree/master/HumanPancreas">'HumanPancreas' folder on Github </a>

 The shared data contains:
 <ol type="1">